There are many ways you can help ease the symptoms of generalised anxiety disorder (GAD).

 - aerobics

-You should aim to do at least 150 minutes of moderate-intensity exercise a week.
-Moderate-intensity exercise should raise your heart rate and make you breathe faster.
+You should aim to do at least 150 minutes of moderate exercise a week.
+It should raise your heart rate and make you breathe faster.

 Learn to relax

-As well as regular exercise, learning how to relax is important.
+As well as regular physical activity, learning how to relax is important.

-You may find relaxation and helpful.
-You may prefer activities such as yoga or pilates to help you unwind.
+You may find breathing exercises and other relaxation techniques helpful.
+You may prefer activities such as yoga or Pilates to help you unwind.

 Avoid smoking and drinking